Government agency: United States

 The Congress and President of the United States delegate specific authority to government agencies to regulate the complex facets of the modern American federal state.
 Also, most of the 50 U.S. states have created similar government agencies.
-Each state government is similar to the national government, with all but one having a bicameral legislature.

-The term "government agency" or "administrative agency" usually applies to one of the independent agencies of the United States government, which exercise some degree of independence from the President's control.
+Each state government is similar to the national government, with all but one (Nebraska) having a bicameral legislature.
+The term "government agency" or "administrative agency" usually applies to one of the independent agencies of the United States federal government, which exercise some degree of independence from the President's control.
 Although the heads of independent agencies are often appointed by the government, they can usually be removed only for cause.
 The heads of independent agencies work together in groups, such as a commission, board or council.
 Independent agencies often function as miniature versions of the tripartite federal government with the authority to legislate (through the issuing or promulgation of regulations), to adjudicate disputes, and to enforce agency regulations.
 Examples of independent agencies include the Federal Communications Commission (FCC), Federal Reserve Board, U.S. Securities and Exchange Commission (SEC), the National Labor Relations Board (NLRB) and the Federal Trade Commission (FTC).

 A broader definition of the term "government agency" also means the United States federal executive departments that include the President's cabinet-level departments and their sub-units.
 Examples of these include the Department of Energy (DOE) and the Internal Revenue Service (IRS), which is a bureau of the Department of the Treasury.

 Most federal agencies are created by Congress through "organic statutes," which define the scope of their authority.
 Because the Constitution does not expressly mention federal agencies, some commentators have called agencies the "headless fourth branch" of the federal government.
 However, most independent agencies are technically part of the executive branch, while others work within the legislative branch.
 By enacting the Administrative Procedure Act (APA) in 1946, Congress established means to oversee agency action through uniform administrative law procedures for setting regulations and adjudicating claims.
 The APA also establishes judicial review of agency action.